 Did you know that you can install a Customer Fields form on a store's password page?

-This help article is meant to act as a step-by-step guide for installing a registration form on a store's password page using the Customer Fields app.
-All Shopify stores are password protected by default, and depending on the situation you might want to start collecting customer data before the store is open.
-This is possible by allowing customers to register for an account in advance -- even while the store is still password protected.
+All Shopify stores are password protected by default, and depending on the situation, you might want to start collecting customer data before the store is open.
+This is possible by allowing customers to fill out a form or even fully register for an account while the store is still password protected.

-Note: This guide is meant for non-dev stores only.
-Any new dev stores (created through the Shopify Partners dashboard) have a special type of password protection page which cannot be edited or disabled.
+Note: Any new dev stores created through the Shopify Partners dashboard have a special type of password protection page that cannot be edited or disabled.
+However, if you'd like to test this process, you can still do so and visit yourdomain.myshopify.com/password to see the result.

 Let's get started